 We monitor the sustainability performance, including biodiversity, of our suppliers through assessments carried out by EcoVadis and on-site audits via our Together for Sustainability (TfS) partnership.
 Suppliers in scope are based on country and/or category risk.

-We additionally assess our relevant suppliers through our Supplier Sustainability Balanced Scorecard, which we use to review the eco-efficiency performance of our suppliers on several KPIs, such as waste, energy and greenhouse gases.
+We also assess relevant suppliers through our Supplier Sustainability Balanced Scorecard.
+This is used to review the eco-efficiency performance of our suppliers on several KPIs, such as waste, energy and greenhouse gases.
 We invite our top suppliers who contribute to our Scope 3 upstream emissions to collaborate on our goals, in line with our science-based targets.

 Biodiversity is part of our decision-making process in the transition to renewable (bio-based) materials.